 Knowing what’s deductible and what rules apply to each deductible gives you information you can use to reduce your taxable income, your tax bill, and get the best tax return possible.
 This post gave you details on 17 of the most common tax write-offs to help you achieve precisely that.

-Now, you can track your business expenses and write-offs using Excel.
+Now, you can track your business income, expenses and write-offs using Excel.
 The problem is this method takes time, removes you from more important work, and leads to errors.
 Just think back to that time you incorrectly classified an expense and had to pay more tax.

 The better approach is to use accounting software like FreshBooks which helps simplify expense tracking and other more complex accounting tasks.
 With FreshBooks, you can:

-This post was updated in October 2023.
+This post was updated in December 2024.